Several Ways to Get the Missing Drive Letters Back in Windows

 If the user wants o use the partition normally, he has to assign drive letter every time, which is so troublesome.

 After lots of searches on Google I found this error often occurs on Western Digital hard disk, so it may be a bug of WD hard disk.
-And someone gives the suggestion: fill the disk with zero by using WD Data Lifeguard Diagnostic tool, and it has been proved to be a solution.
-For detailed steps, you can view the official website of WD.
-Actually, there is a freeware to do the same operation, and more surprisingly it requires much simpler operations.
-That is MiniTool Partition Wizard.
+And someone gives the suggestion: fill the disk with zero MiniTool Partition Wizard, which is a freeware for Windows home users, can help complete this task in very simple steps.

 However, before zero filling the hard disk, users need to backup all desired files, because this will erase both file system and data.
 For steps to backup a disk, please see Copy Disk.
 After the backup has been created, we can wipe the disk without any worry.